seL4/docs/Hardware/jetsontx1.md

 ## Booting via DFU

-Before attempting to boot over DFU on the TX1, be sure to double check that the seL4 build process is outputting a raw binary and not an ELF.
-You can ascertain this by doing a make menuconfig and then proceeding
-through: Tools => Build elfloader => Boot image type

-Be sure that Binary Boot Image is selected.

 To boot via DFU, attach the usb-mini end of a USB cable to the USB-mini port on the TX1.
 Then plug in the power supply for the TX1 and power it on.
 When the TX1 is powered on, pay attention to the text being printed